oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_cloud_exadata_infrastructure_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a CloudExadataInfrastructure resource in Oracle Cloud Infrastructure
 - For *state=present*, creates a cloud Exadata infrastructure resource.
-This resource is used to create an `Exadata Cloud Service <https://docs.cloud.oracle.com/Content/Database/Concepts/exaoverview.htm>`_ instance.
+This resource is used to create either an `Exadata Cloud Service <https://docs.cloud.oracle.com/Content/Database/Concepts/exaoverview.htm>`_ instance or an Autonomous Database on dedicated Exadata infrastructure.
 - This resource has the following action operations in the :ref:`oracle.oci.oci_database_cloud_exadata_infrastructure_actions <ansible_collections.oracle.oci.oci_database_cloud_exadata_infrastructure_actions_module>` module: change_compartment.